The Env-DATA Track Annotation Service

 • Request annotation of relevant QC variables when available.
 Links to related QC information and a list of relevant variables where available are displayed when browsing variables (click on the 'i' icon for a product or variable).

 • For requests to annotate high-resolution products, in particular ECMWF Global Atmospheric Reanalysis, plan your analysis and reduce the size of the request only to the data necessary.
-Such requests can require the transfer of tens of thousands of data files and tens of gigabytes of data, and so removing unneeded records prior to annotation can reduce wait times and the chance of stalled or failed requests.
+These requests can require the transfer of tens of thousands of data files and tens of gigabytes of data, and so removing unneeded records prior to annotation can reduce wait times and the chance of stalled or failed requests.
+You can create a subset of your tracking data and submit it for annotation as a file of generic time-location records.

 • If you request vertical interpolation of weather variables for records at or near the Earth's surface, you will likely recieve nodata values for these records, so you may want to also request similar surface-level variables.